Christopher Shinn: Other work

-He wrote Sandcastle for "The 24 Hour Plays" which was performed on September 24, 2001, starring Liev Schrieber and Lili Taylor.
+He wrote Sandcastle for "The 24 Hour Plays" which was performed on September 24, 2001, starring Liev Schreiber and Lili Taylor.
 He wrote Dance of Life for the 2003 version of "The 24 Hour Plays", which was performed at the American Airlines Theatre in September 2003 and starred Rachel Dratch, Catherine Kellner and Sam Rockwell.

 He participated in the Bush Theatre's 2011 project Sixty Six Books where he wrote a piece based upon a book of the King James Bible.

 He wrote a short play for Headlong's 2011 project Decade about the impact and legacy of 9/11.

 He has also written short plays for Naked Angels, and the New York International Fringe Festival.

 Shinn's plays are published in collections from Theatre Communications Group and Methuen, and in acting editions from Dramatists Play Service.

 Shinn teaches playwriting at The New School for Drama.